Gideon van Meijeren: Local and regional politics

+Van Meijeren decided to keep his seat in the States of South Holland when he was elected to the House of Representatives in 2021, but he stepped down as caucus leader.
+He was Forum for Democracy's lead candidate in The Hague in the March 2022 municipal elections, leading to his election to the municipal council.
+He was sworn in on 30 March.
+He was also the lijstduwer of his party in the same election in Doetinchem, in which his father, Lambert van Meijeren, a former Albert Heijn branch manager, was elected to the council as FVD's lead candidate.
+Van Meijeren was lijstduwer in South Holland in the March 2023 provincial elections.
+He raised doubts about the election results in advance, saying that those in power would be willing to go far to keep out rivals.
+Van Meijeren was re-elected to the States of South Holland due to his 10,177 preference votes, but he declined his seat.
+Forum for Democracy had won two seats in total.
+Near the end of his term, NOS and regional broadcasters featured Van Meijeren in an article about the most absent members of provincial councils.
+The article noted that Van Meijeren had been absent during 13 out of 30 meetings, making him the tenth most absent provincial council member in the country.

 House of Representatives

 He joined the Forum for Democracy's board as secretary in January 2021 and was its sixth candidate in the 2021 general election.
 During the campaign, he said that he wanted to introduce a bill prohibiting censorship by social media companies and that he wanted the mayorship to be an elected office.
 He also told that he feared immigration, as it would make the Netherlands unrecognizable and would ruin the welfare state.
 He was elected to the House of Representatives with 602 preference votes, was installed on 31 March, and became FVD's spokesperson for justice, security, immigration, agriculture, nature, and the interior.
-Van Meijeren is part of the contact group Belgium, and he is on the parliamentary Committees for Agriculture, Nature and Food Quality; for the Interior; and for Justice and Security.
-He decided to keep his seat in the States of South Holland but stepped down as caucus leader.